spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/15-cluster-tag-filter/00-create-add-filter.md

 You can assign the resource filter created along with Palette roles to the [users](/clusters/cluster-management/cluster-tag-filter/new-user) to provision the access restriction.
 Palette provisions two type of roles:

-* [Palette Global Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#globalresourceroles), the set of roles that are available in Palette console
+* [Palette Global Roles](http://localhost:9000/user-management/palette-rbac/resource-scope-roles-permissions#paletteglobalresourceroles), the set of roles that are available in Palette console

-* [Custom Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#customroles), that can be generated as per your requirements from the available set of permissions and operations.
+* [Custom Resource Roles](http://localhost:9000/user-management/palette-rbac/resource-scope-roles-permissions#palettecustomresourceroles), that can be generated as per your requirements from the available set of permissions and operations.
 To assign the resource roles and filter to the user follow the below steps:
 <br />